-Georgia's Breast Cancer License Tag
+Georgia's Breast Cancer License Plate

 NEED: Breast cancer accounts for 3 out of 10 new cancers in Georgia women, making it most prevalent of all cancers.
 Rural women and minority women have less access to care and are a priority of the program.